 Sustainability is a big concept with some simple (and some not so simple) solutions and at the Sanctuary we attempt to achieve this in a variety of evolving ways.

 We employ a number of alternative means of producing and reducing our energy consumption, including solar power and using low-consumption lighting and appliances in our buildings.
 We are always striving to make The Sanctuary more energy efficient and less impacting on the land and resources of our earth.
+We live on approximately 10% of the resource consumption rate of the average American.

 Our community bathroom is a composting toilet we call the Eco-Temple.
 Waste is a verb!